 The documentary presents not only historical, cultural and social information but also a new perspective on the journey of integration in the midst of the wide-ranging diversity that makes up Canada’s modern society.
 We discover the rich inheritance of traditions and culture,-specific habits that have been kept and treasured for generations.

-Or buy the DVD from our website
+Or buy the DVD on our website